Paisseon/K1ModManager/README.md

 # WIP

-I'm still working on this-- everything will be open sourced soon.
+I'm still working on this-- everything will be open sourced and a compiled app will be released soon. macOS only.

 # KOTOR 1 Mod Manager